Cairn Terrier Breed Guide

 Cairn Terriers need plenty of exercise to satisfy their activity needs.
 20-30 minutes of walking twice a day is highly recommended to keep them physically and mentally strong.
 Make sure to always keep this breed on a leash.
 Their curious spirit will have them running off to go exploring.
 They should only be off their leash in enclosed spaces or yards that they can’t escape from.
 Agility training is also a great form of exercise for your Cairn Terrier.
 Due to their high level of intelligence, this breed excels at agility courses where they can get a physical workout while being mentally pushed as well.
 Once they develop the basic skills for agility coursing, this will be a great form of activity for you and your pet to bond.
 This breed should never be forced to live outside.
 They thrive

 Agility training is also a great form of exercise for your Cairn Terrier.
 Due to their high level of intelligence, this breed excels at agility courses where they can get a physical workout while being mentally pushed as well.
 Once they develop the basic skills for agility coursing, this will be a great form of activity for you and your pet to bond.
 This breed should never be forced to live outside.
 They thrive from human interaction and need to be surrounded by loving and attentive owners.
 The Cairn Terrier is best suited for an active household.

 Cairn Terrier Lifespan

-The Cairn Terrier has a typical lifespan of 12-15 years.
+The Cairn Terrier life expectancy is 12-15 years.